harrycresswell/harry/content/writing/menus-in-hugo.md

 ### Addding `parent` keyword to sub menu items

-We can create child menu items (or nested items) but heading to `config.toml`, and assigning a menu item with the *parent* keyword.
+We can create child menu items (or nested items) by heading to `config.toml`, and assigning a menu item with the *parent* keyword.

 The value of `parent` must match the name of another item in our menu.
 The one we want to make the parent.